tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

     return render_template("jinja2-intro.html", name="John Doe", template_name="Jinja2")
 ```

 Here, we've created a new endpoint `/jinja2`.
 Pay attention to line 10, where we've passed the name of the HTML file `jinja2-intro.html` as the first argument of the `render_template` method.
-The other two variables `name` and `template_name` pass value to the Jinja2 template engine.
-The template engine replaces the placeholders with actual values an renders the final HTML file into the browser.
+The other two arguments `name` and `template_name` pass values to the Jinja2 template engine.
+The template engine replaces the placeholders with actual values and renders the final HTML file into the browser.

 Run the flask app and go to [localhost:5000/jinja2](localhost:5000/jinja2).
 Your browser should show a page like this: